unrival-protocol/documentation/README.md

     -   The Possibility of Collusion

         Nonetheless, problems may still arise if agents have perfect knowledge of their peers' opinions, and can hold one another accountable in colluding against reality.
-It would be possible for agents to vouch against a justified claim and not be punished for this if they can effectively coordinate on this, in other words.
-This becomes less tenable when the colluding agents have no knowledge of each other's actions.
+It would be possible for agents to vouch against a justified claim and not be punished if they can effectively coordinate on this, in other words.
+This becomes less tenable when the colluding agents have no knowledge of each other's actions, and can't verify that their co-conspirators have held to this strategy.
 Naturally, agents would prefer not to engage in risky behavior, but still reap the rewards of other agents having done so (a sort of inverse *Tragedy of the Commons*).
-A system design that makes this inevitable undermines such schemes.
+A system design that elevates this trouble for the dishonest undermines such schemes.
 This goes to show that *varying the amount of information agents have of each other's actions* may be a useful strategy for incentivizing faithful opinion signalling - a precondition for the success of Unrival.

 -   Selective Anonymity

     -   Public Votes

-        When votes are made public (as in the case of congressional votes, for example), then public vote-casters are made more accountable for their votes.
+        When votes are made public (as in the case of congressional votes, for example), public vote-casters are made more accountable for their votes.
 But there is also a tradeoff: second-order observation &#x2013; voters considering how their votes will be perceived &#x2013; may cause them to vote against their beliefs.

     -   Private Votes

         Private votes are also problematic: they can be cast against the interests of the public without accountability for the voter.
-This is particularly a problem when it is possible for an influential minority to verify that votes were cast in their favor.
-The vast majority of those impacted by the vote may not have enough information about votes cast to hold privately-cast voters accountable, but
+This is particularly a problem when it is possible for an influential minority to verify that votes were cast in their favor, so they can bestow favors on their advocate.

     -   A Compromise

+        Let us zoom out and consider our goal: to create an accounting ledger that gauges true public opinion in a decentralized manner, not co-optable for the designs of powerful minorities.
+To accomplish this, we need to draw on the relative advantages of each type of voting while avoiding their drawbacks:

+        -   Random Feedback Intervals

+            Unrival assessments are stored in public ledgers, *eventually*.
+At small scales of interaction, if a vote is added to a ledger immediately after an agent provides it, then it can be obvious whose vote was cast.
+For example, a tour guide who receives a negative assessment immediately after guiding a client may know who is responsible.
+This discourages honest opinion reporting.
+(In fact, this is a challenge for services like Yelp, where retribution for negative reviews is non unheard of).

+            How to get around this without allowing irresponsible assessments?

+            To assure assessors of their anonymity, Unrival adds entries (i.e. claims) to its ledgers at random intervals.
+So our tour guide would have no way of knowing whose assessment caused an update to their credibility, even when this happens immediately after serving a client.

+        -   Public Results

             Unrival's strategy is to internalize the external benefits (e.g. political legitimacy, campaign donations, etc.) that voters gain by voting for the purpose of image.
 Ultimately, these things have a monetary value.

-<a id="org179a28b"></a>
+<a id="orgb68e380"></a>

 ### Second-Order Observation

+It is necessary, but not sufficient, for the observations of a population to have a strong first-order component to approach correctness.
+It is possible, however, for observers to be wrong in their first-order impressions.
+How does Unrival make sure that correct observations rise to the top?  *By making the derived, first-order signal subject to correction from observations of the second order*.

-What role, if any, should *second-order observations* play in a healthy information ecology?
-Citizens voting for representatives are playing the role of ordained second-order observers of theoretically first-order-observing representatives.
+Citizens voting for representatives are playing the role of ordained second-order observers of their representatives.

 It seems such observations cause trouble when they are connected to agents' payoffs.
 The senator who votes in contradiction to their beliefs in order to maintain an image is calculating a personal payoff apart from that incurred by their constituents.
 If this chance to benefit personally is taken away, we could expect votes more in line with beliefs.

-<a id="org26c7a0c"></a>
+<a id="orgde5a0c5"></a>

 ## Rectifying Values

-<a id="orgd800a3e"></a>
+<a id="org148aa3c"></a>

 ### The Money to Reputation Pipeline

 We use money as a medium of exchange - to communicate how much we value the things we exchange.
 Money's advantage over commodities in this regard is its ability to make the notion of value abstract, so that those with whom we exchange musn't value particular objects the same way we do - they just have to agree to value *something*.
 But this is a bug as well as a feature; it is also possible to put a price tag on things that work best when they are not saleable - like reputation, for instance.
 This is what happens when a patron of an e-commerce site is browsing through textbooks and decides to buy the one with the most 5 star reviews, unaware of the fact that some authors promote their books by offering special benefits to five-star reviewers.
 These reviewers are happy to oblige, since they have nothing to lose if their review eventually contributes to unrealistic expectations.
 This is a consequence of money's boundless ability to fulfill any abstract purpose.

-<a id="orgf0ba335"></a>
+<a id="org93be0fc"></a>

 ### Plugging the Pipeline